schneems/schneems/talks.md

 - 2017 Lanyard has 26 events until the end of this year
 - 2018 off.
 - 2019 I spoke at 4 confs.
-Total is 20
+Total is 30
 - 2021 I spoke at 3 confs.
 Total is 33
+- 2022 I spoke at 0 confs (none documented).
+Total is 33
+- 2023 I spoke at 2 confs (Emerging Tech for the Enterprise, Fossy).
+Total is 35
+- 2024 I spoke at 1 conf (All Things Open).
+Total is 36
+- 2025 1 conf total is 37
+- 2026 1 conf total is 38

 -->

 ## Conference Talks

 I love speaking!
-I've given talks at [~33 conferences in 17 countries](#countries) including OSCON and RailsConf.
+I've given talks at [~38 conferences in 17 countries](#countries) including SXSW, OSCON, and More!
 I love theatrics and storytelling.
 My two favorite talks are currently:

 **The Life-Changing Magic of Tidying Active Record Allocations (2019)**